energietransitie/needforheat-gearup-app/docs/ios.md

 and then run `which ruby` again to check if the Ruby (3.1.0) in `/.rbenv/` is used.

 ### 2.2.
 Cocoapods
 Install Cocaopods with [Gem](https://rubygems.org/?locale=nl).
-You may want to add `-V` for verbose output to ensure it is doing something as it may not show any output when it is working.
+You may want to add `-V` for verbose output to ensure it is doing something as it may not show any output when it is installing.
 ```bash
 sudo gem install cocoapods -V
 ```